mithril-security/blindai/CONTRIBUTING.md

 ### Useful ResourcesWhile these prerequisites must be sati

-We highly encourage you to take a look at this resources for further information about BlindAI Solution.
+We highly encourage you to take a look at this resources for further information about BlindAI.

-It is also recommeneded to see the [examples](https://github.com/mithril-security/blindai/tree/master/examples) that demonstrates how BlindAI works before submitting your first contribution.
+It is also recommeneded to see the [examples](https://github.com/mithril-security/blindai/tree/master/examples) that demonstrate how BlindAI works before submitting your first contribution.

 * [Documentation - BlindAI Official Documentation](https://docs.mithrilsecurity.io)
 * [Blog - Mithril Security Blog](https://blog.mithrilsecurity.io/)